weizhou1/weizhou1/README.md

 I am Wei Zhou.
 I am a programmer who is committed to be a software engineer.
 I enjoying writing code,swimming and hiking.

 - 💻 I enjoy programming in Python, and can also code in C++, Java, Haskell, Ada, Assembly.
-- 🌱 I took machine learning as my specilization during my undergraduate studies.
+- 🌱 I took machine learning as my specialization during my undergraduate studies.
 - ✨ I also tutor NLP course(Document Analysis) in ANU, it's one of my favourite course in ANU.

 <!--